Oscar Hammerstein I: Producer and impresario

 Hammerstein built his first theater, the Harlem Opera House, on 125th Street in 1889, along with 50 housing developments.
-His second theater, the Columbus Theatre, was built in 1890 on the same street, featuring light theatrical productions.
+His second theater, the Columbus Theatre, was built in 1890 on the same street, and featured light theatrical productions.

 His third theater was the first Manhattan Opera House, built in 1893 on 34th Street.
 This failed as an opera house and was used, in partnership with Koster and Bial, to present variety shows.
 Hammerstein was displeased with the partnership to the point that it fell into bitterness: "When I get through with you, everybody will forget there ever was a Koster and Bial.
 I will build a house the likes of which has never been seen in the whole world."

 In 1895 he opened a fourth venue, the Olympia Theatre, on Longacre Square, where he presented a comic opera that he wrote himself, Santa Maria (1896).
-While it was positively received by The New York Times, Hammerstein's personal experience was less than peaceful, with the production being plagued by monetary issues with the cast and stage set.
-In the end, Hammerstein had profited only one-tenth of the costs that were put into the Santa Maria production.
+While it was positively received by The New York Times, Hammerstein's personal experience was less than peaceful, with the production being plagued by cost overruns with the cast and scenery.
+In the end, Hammerstein cleared only one-tenth of the costs that were put into Santa Maria.

 Nine years later, Longacre Square was renamed Times Square, and the area had become, through his efforts, a thriving theater district.

-Hammerstein built three more theaters there, the Victoria Theatre (1899), which turned to vaudeville presentation in 1904 and was managed by his son, Willie Hammerstein before closing in 1915; the Theatre Republic was built in 1900 and leased to eccentric producer David Belasco, in 1901, and the Lew Fields Theatre for Lew Fields (half of the Vaudeville team Weber and Fields, and the father of lyricist Dorothy Fields), in 1904.
+Hammerstein built three more theaters there, the Victoria Theatre (1899), which turned to vaudeville presentation in 1904 and was managed by his son, Willie Hammerstein before closing in 1915; the Theatre Republic was built in 1900 and leased to eccentric producer David Belasco in 1901, and the Lew Fields Theatre for Lew Fields (half of the Vaudeville team Weber and Fields, and the father of lyricist Dorothy Fields), in 1904.

+Oscar Hammerstein went bankrupt in 1898 and his Olympia theater was sold at auction, but this didn't prevent him from simultaneously raising enough money to build the Victoria Theatre, which opened as a legitimate theater on March 3, 1899.
+On June 26, 1899, he opened a partially enclosed roof garden theater, the Venetian Terrace Garden, with an outdoor promenade that was attached to the roof garden of Hammerstein's Theatre Republic.
+In 1900 Hammerstein enlarged the roof garden theater and reopened it in May 1901 as the Paradise Roof Garden.
+Collectively, the multiple performance venues in the building were known simply as "Hammerstein's".

 He wrote a musical called Punch, Judy & Co. in 1903.
-Hammerstein also opened Hammerstein's Paradise Roof Garden above the Victoria and Republic theatres.

-Opera and later years